 Spanish for Law Enforcement

-With more and more Spanish-speaking people living in the United States every year, learning the Spanish language is becoming ever more important—especially in the field of law enforcement, where clear and quick communication is crucial.
-Mastering basic Spanish will give you more power to handle situations involving Spanish-speaking victims, witnesses, or criminals.
-It's a smart career move as well, because adding Spanish skills to your résumé can open the door to new job opportunities.
+With more and more Spanish-speaking people living in the United States every year, learning the Spanish language is becoming ever more important.
+In the law enforcement field, mastering basic Spanish will give you more power to handle situations involving Spanish-speaking victims, witnesses, or criminals.
+It's also a smart career move, because adding Spanish skills to your resume can open doors to new job opportunities.

 In partnership with Ed2Go, UCF Continuing Education proudly offers a wide range of online courses where students can interact and learn with their peers while connecting with expert instructors who will answer their questions and provide valuable, timely feedback.
 Students who complete the Ed2Go courses will receive a certificate of completion from UCF Continuing Education.
 Courses begin each month and lessons are released every Wednesday and Friday for six weeks.
 Monthly course start dates can be found by clicking on the register online button below.
 There is no set time for you to be online to the complete the lessons so you have the flexibility to access the course material at times that work best for you.
 Each lesson include quizzes, assignments, discussion areas, supplementary links, and more to help you master your chosen topic.
 Are you interested in registering for our convenient and affordable course?
 Click the button below to be redirected to our Ed2Go partner webpage, select your start date, and complete your registration today!